kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay-with-pod-resource-exposure/README.md

 **A pod's grace period is not honored by the node:** A pod that sets `scaleDownGracePeriodSeconds` could run on a kubelet where the feature gate is disabled, and have its cpuset changed with no preparation window.

 **Mitigation:** kube-apiserver rejects the field while the gate is disabled, so it cannot be set in a cluster that does not support the feature, and the scheduler only places such pods on nodes that declare it.
-The remaining case is a gate flip on a node that already runs the pod; the kubelet then resizes it without the delay and reports this via the `PodResizeInProgress` condition and an event, rather than killing a running pod.
-See [Node Declared Features Integration](#node-declared-features-integration).
+The remaining case is a gate flip on a node that already runs the pod; the kubelet then resizes it without the delay and reports this via the `PodResizeInProgress` condition and an event, rather than killing a running pod — see [Grace Period Not Honored](#grace-period-not-honored).

 **Workload may not complete preparations within the delay window:** The kubelet guarantees only that the cpuset will not be applied before `scaleDownGracePeriodSeconds` has elapsed.
 There is no synchronization mechanism between the workload and kubelet — if the workload fails to complete its preparations (e.g., workload migration, draining tasks) within the delay window, the cpuset change is applied anyway.
 This is an inherent limitation of keeping kubelet independent from workload state.